Home / Use Cases / Audiences / Founders

 Find where you appear

-We scan 1,000+ data broker and people-search sites for your name, phone, email, and address.
-You'll see exactly which sites have your information and at what confidence level.
+We scan data brokers, people-search sites, AI services, and public records for your name, phone, email, and address.
+You see exactly which sites have your information before we start removing it.

 2